How are you feeling about homeschooling as we transition from april to may?

 It’s also a time when it’s common to feel full of anticipation as we sense summer just around the corner.

-Wherever we find ourselves, there are plenty of simple and joy-filled activities we can incorporate this month.
+Wherever we find ourselves, there are plenty of simple ways to celebrate NATURE this month!

 Quick note: For my friends in the southern hemisphere, I realize you’re experiencing fall this time of year, so feel free to bookmark this post for your spring!